Joris Jansen Rapelje: Family

 Joris Jansen Rapelje and Catalina Trico were the parents of 11 children, including Sarah Rapelje, the first female child of European parentage born in New Netherland.
 Sarah Rapelje's chair is in the collection of the Museum of the City of New York, and is thought to have been brought to New Netherland by the family.

-Their daughter Annetje married Martin Ryerson; they had many children including Cathalyntie who married Paulus Vanderbeek, Grandson of Master Paulus Vanderbeeck, a DWIC ship surgeon and Brooklyn's first resident doctor (who was also recorded in 1645 court records as having knocked Catalina Trico to the ground).

 Their daughter Jannetje married another Vanderbeek; Rem Jansen Vanderbeek, whose descendants took the name Remsen and who became a leading New York mercantile family.

 Because of the number of their descendants, author Russell Shorto has called Joris Jansen and his wife Catalina "the Adam and Eve" of New Netherland as the number of their descendants has been estimated at about a million.

 Brooklyn's Rapelye Street is named for the family.
 The spelling of the Rapelje family name varied over the years to include Rapelye, Rapalje, Rapareilliet, Raparlié, Rapalyea, Raplee, Rapelyea, Rapeleye, Rappleyea as well as others.

 Rapelje, Montana is named for a family descendant, J. M. Rapelje, general manager and vice president of the Northern Pacific Railway.

-Another family descendant, Capt.
-Daniel Rapelje, founded the settlement which became St. Thomas, Ontario.